 Despite the fact that "wetlands" are technically WoUS, throughout this report we will follow the common convention of distinguishing between wetlands and WoUS.
 The term "wetland" will refer to WoUS that are regulated by virtue of the fact that they meet the hydrologic, hydrophytic vegetation, and hydric soils criteria outlined in the Corps of Engineers Wetlands Delineation Manual (Environmental Laboratory 1987).
-The term WoUS will refer to those waters regulated under the CWA that may not meet the three criteria used to distinguish wetlands.
+The term WoUS will refer to those waters are regulated under the CWA despite the fact they may not meet the three criteria used to distinguish wetlands.

-4 METHODS
+4. METHODS